-- (1) The ombudsman is to be paid remuneration and travelling and other allowances decided by the Governor in Council. - (2) The remuneration paid to the ombudsman must not be reduced during the ombudsman's term of office without the ombudsman's written consent. - (3) The ombudsman is entitled to the leave of absence decided by the Governor in Council.
+- (1) The ombudsman, as the ombudsman and the inspector of detention services, is to be paid remuneration and travelling and other allowances decided by the Governor in Council. - (2) The remuneration paid under subsection (1) must not be reduced during the ombudsman's term of office without the ombudsman's written consent. - (3) The ombudsman, as the ombudsman and the inspector of detention services, is entitled to the leave of absence decided by the Governor in Council.